atharvayeola/atharvayeola/README.md

 ## 🚀 About Me

-I'm a **Data Scientist & Engineer** with a passion for transforming complex data into actionable insights that drive real-world impact.
-Currently pursuing my **MS in Data Science & Machine Learning at UC San Diego**, I specialize in building end-to-end data solutions that span from causal inference to production-ready ML systems.
+I'm a **Machine Learning Data Scientist** with a passion for transforming complex data into actionable insights that drive real-world impact.
+Recently graduated with a Masters degree in Machine Learning & Data Science from UC San Diego, I specialize in building end-to-end AI solutions that span from causal inference to production-ready ML systems.

-**🎯 What I Do**: From quantifying nationwide behavioral shifts to deploying real-time computer vision pipelines, I turn data into action through impact-focused experimentation and intuitive insight delivery.
+**🎯 What I'm doing currently**: Exploring AI agents -- so basically fine tuning my OOP skills ;)

 ---